stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/7-network-policies.md

 ### Task 12: Cleanup

 Before moving on to the next lab, let's clean up the resources we created:

+!!! warning
+    This will take some time to complete, as it will delete all resources in the `netpol-test` namespace.

 ```bash
 # Delete test pods